 These tips will help you manage any withdrawal symptoms you experience.
-There are also some useful withdrawal handbooks you can download at the bottom of the page.
+There are also links to some useful withdrawal handbooks at the bottom of the page.

 The more substances you have been using, the harder it is to predict the withdrawal symptoms that you are likely to experience.